Treatment Options for ADHD

 ADHD Treatment Options

 Our ADHD therapists specialize in helping clients to improve executive functions that are impacted by ADHD.
 Executive functions are things like problem-solving, reducing impulsivity and hyperactivity, and improving organizational skills.
 When you come to our therapy clinic, you can talk about your problems and feelings in a safe and confidential place.
-Our therapists can also help you to develop coping mechanisms to manage ADHD.
+Our ADHD psychologists can also help you to develop coping mechanisms to manage ADHD.
 Our team has experience with:

 • ADHD Assessments